iron/iron/README.md

 with a single no-op middleware takes only 0.9 _micro_ seconds - with ten middleware, it's only 1.1 microseconds.

+Iron averages 2500-3000+ requests per second for hello world, up to 600 more than Express and 1000 more than Koa.

 ## [Overview](http://ironframework.io)

 Iron aims to fill a void in the Rust web stack - a high level framework that is